trending_up Reporting

 Launch OBI Comparative Trial Balance by Object Code

-The Statement of Position report shows the current balance of Assets, Liabilities and Net Assets for the specified period and for the Ending Adjustment Period (ADJE) for the prior fiscal year.
+The Statement of Position report shows the current balance of Assets, Liabilities, and Net Assets for the specified period and for the Ending Adjustment Period (ADJE) for the prior fiscal year

-The Statement of Activity report shows the Revenue and Expenses year-to-date for the specified period and year-to-date for the same period from the previous year.
+The Statement of Activity report shows Revenue and Expenses year-to-date for the specified period and year-to-date for the same period from the previous year.

 Additional Resources